lorynmason/from-the-farm/README.md

 # from the farm

-from the farm is a community based effort to break the traditional food supply chain and connect farmers and producers directly to restaurants and markets.
+from the farm is a community based effort to break the traditional food supply chain.
+It connects farmers and other producers directly to retailers and restaurants, which cuts out the middleman distributors.
+Our aim is to make farm-to-table more feasible!

 ### Install and Setup
 backend repo can be found [here](https://github.com/DanHutch/crosspoll_be)